MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 ## View holograms from the side to avoid depth position variation

 When authoring, you're placing holograms in 3D space.
 Making sure the holograms are aligned with the expected target in terms of depth is crucial, as the smallest depth position variation can greatly impact the operator's perceived hologram position if viewed from a slightly different viewpoint.
 To ensure proper depth position, look at your hologram from the side and readjust if needed.

+## Scan anchors from the same position and angle

+When reanchoring a guide, whether you're an author or an operator, make sure to always scan the anchor from the same position and angle.
+Variation in the position and angle can result in inconsistencies in different HoloLens runs because the HoloLens sensors will have a very slightly different space perception.
+Even if the green outline in the QR code seems to be in the right place, micro errors can impact final accuracy, especially if holograms are placed far away from the anchor (lever arm effect).

 ## What's next?